Welcome to the shop for www.fedup.com.au

 Rachel spent a lot of time crying.
 We carried her around and waited for her to become the settled baby promised by our childcare book.
 Our doctor prescribed a drug, now considered not safe, to help with colic.

-Sue Dengate's books are also available as ebooks, published by Random House Australia.
+Sue Dengate's other books are also available as ebooks, published by Random House Australia.

-The Food Intolerance Network consists of over 14,000 families, mostly in Australia and New Zealand but with members in USA, UK, EU, Canada and several other countries.
+The Food Intolerance Network consists of nearly 15,000 families, mostly in Australia and New Zealand but with members in USA, UK, EU, Canada and several other countries.
 A grateful member just summarised what we do as 'helping families and taking corporations to task'.
 We'd say that's exactly what we do.